The-going/evlproject/content/core/user-api/clock/_index.md

 - -EINVAL if the time specification referred to by _ts_ is invalid (e.g. `ts->tv_nsec` not in the [0..1e9] range).

-- -EBADF if _efd_ is neither a built-in clock identifier or a valid file descriptor.
+- -EBADF if _clockfd_ is neither a built-in clock identifier or a valid file descriptor.

 - -EPERM if the caller does not have the permission to set some built-in clock via `clock_settime()`.
 See note.

-- -ENOTTY if _efd_ does not refer to an EVL clock device.
+- -ENOTTY if _clockfd_ does not refer to an EVL clock device.

 - -EFAULT if _tp_ points to invalid memory.